The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕

-Barncroft is located behind St. Cross Church Park and can be accessed via the moor, by entering through a short tunnel.
-It is often referred to as a "hidden gem" in Knutsford, and I can see why.
-It comprises of two fields, lined with trees and houses, and provides a much quieter spot to walk your dog when compared to the Moor and Heath park.
+Barncroft Meadow is located behind St Cross Church and can be accessed via the Moor through a short tunnel.
+It’s often referred to as one of Knutsford’s hidden gems and I can see why.
+It comprises of two fields, lined with trees and houses, and is a much quieter spot than the Moor or Heath for walking your dog.

-During the spring and summer, a section of the park is left to overgrow and transforms into a beautiful meadow.
-The meadow contains a variety of wildflowers and grasses and attracts wildlife including butterflies.
+During the spring and summer, a section of the park is left to overgrow and transforms into a beautiful meadow containing a variety of wildflowers and grasses, which attracts wildlife including butterflies and bees.
+It’s also a lovely place for conker picking in the autumn.

-This is one of my favourite spots to walk reactive dogs as there are plenty of areas for them to sniff and explore, away from the business of town life.
+This is one of my favourite locations for walking reactive dogs as there are plenty of areas for them to sniff and explore, away from the busyness of town life.

 Rating (out of 5)